How business software solutions innovate your operations

 For normal credit control, a one-size-fits-all approach may be adequate.
 But when aiming for optimal credit collection, these messages have to be put in the context of your broader client relationship.
 If your relationship doesn’t respect details, that relationship isn’t healthy.

 In contrast, clients that breach credit terms regularly need much more direct treatment.
 Individual breaches might not be a problem, but patterns of behaviour need acknowledgement.
+Often it is not clear to the human eye, if dealing with multiple accounts, who the regular offenders are.
+A dedicate credit control software system will ensure all of this information if provided to you at the touch of a button.
 Ignoring this gives the client licence to take advantage of your leniency.
 Make sure your expectations are communicated clearly.

 While letters can be thrown away, and emails can be deleted, it is far harder to ignore the ringing of a phone or someone knocking at the door.
 These kinds of methods make sure that your clients and partners know that you are very active in pursuing the money you are owed.
-However, phone calls and visits are also time intensive.
+However, phone calls and visits are also time-intensive.
 You can send twelve emails at once, but phone calls are only one at a time.
-These methods are also socially seen as more intrusive, and when overused have the potential to damage a client relationship.
-You might see yourself as only knocking on the door, but from the other side it might seem like hammering.
+These methods are also socially seen as more intrusive, and when overused has the potential to damage a client relationship.
+You might see yourself as only knocking on the door, but from the other side, it might seem like hammering.

 These kinds of techniques are powerful, and power is nothing without control.
 To control when, where, and how you use things like phone calls and site visits, you need a whole host of extra information to get right.
 Consider making use of the data from your CRM to organise and co-ordinate this kind of action.
 A good relationship gets healthier the more you know, and what good is knowing if you don’t use that knowledge?